-Here are the solutions you can try.
+Here are the solutions that have helped people resolve the same issue.
 You don’t need to try them all; just work your way down until you find the one that works.

 - Restart your computer

 - Update your graphics card driver